-- a.
-Critical Thinking
+- Critical Thinking

-- b.
+- o.
 Information Literacy

-- c.
+- .
 Effective Communication

 - d.
 Knowledge of Diversity

 - e.
 Quantitative Reasoning

 DEVELOPMENTAL COURSES

 To determine whether students are adequately prepared to succeed in college-level English and Math courses, they are required to take a placement assessment upon admission to the College (See "Placement Assessment" in the GENERAL INFORMATION section).
 Students who do not successfully place into college-level ("100-level") courses are required to take developmental or remedial courses.
 These courses are designed to develop and enhance students' competence in English and Math.